 Disclosure: This post contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Get Our Perfect Day in Seville Itinerary Delivered Right to Your Inbox

 Seville, Spain isn’t on many people’s travel radar, but it should be.
 With warm winters and hot, sunny summers, Seville is a year-round destination, and there are enough things to do in Seville to keep you busy for weeks.
 Honestly, if we could swing it, we’d move to Seville in half-a-heartbeat (if you have similar dreams, check out this super detailed post about how much does it cost to live in Spain).

 If you’re unable to uproot your life and only have a day or two to spend in Seville, don’t worry: we’ve pulled together a list of 5 of the best things to do in Seville (also note – this is really an itinerary for adults.
 If you’re visiting Seville with kids, you might want to check out this list of things to do in Seville with kids to round-out your Seville trip planning!).

 And when you’re planning your trip, be sure to check out our Where to Stay in Seville Guide to find the best area of the city for you!

 Things to Do in Seville Spain